railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 In the following chapters you'll see how project managers can use this information to carry out the various operations needed to manage the project, such as automatic invoicing, project planning, keeping customers up to date, and budgeting for resources.

-.. todo:: Write more now.
-Or maybe not!

 .. index::
    pair: module; account_budget